len-sla/rp2040pico-w_BME680/README.md

 - The BME68X sensor is likely an environmental sensor for measuring temperature, humidity, pressure, and gas resistance.

 ## 5. Future Enhancements
+- DMA at the moment is not working properly

 - Security considerations:
   - Implement TLS for MQTT connections